 - Double-up the bed sheet to make it thicker

-As a final point in the bed sheet method, even if you do manage to reduce the light coming through the material, you are probably then going to have the problems of creases and wrinkles.
+As a final point in the bedsheet method, even if you do manage to reduce the light coming through the material, you are probably then going to have problems with creases and wrinkles.

 To conclude on using bed sheets for outdoor movies, I’ve never seen anybody use this method very well – so I would recommend alternative solutions, as listed below.

 Material 2: Cheap Projector Screen Material

 If you have read my guide to building your own outdoor movie screen, then you will know how I recommend a cheap material called Carl’s Blackout cloth.
 It comes as a full kit, or you can just buy the special material.

 If you are serious about your backyard movie night, then get this stuff, as it’s specifically designed and manufactured for people projecting movies outdoors.

 It’s a tough material and means that the movie can be seen from any angle and any time of the day.
 You can also purchase it as a full DIY kit to help you build your screen, so for me, is one of the best products and materials on the market.

 To see for yourself, take a look at Carl’s DIY projector screen material on Amazon.
 It’s relatively cheap and has outstanding reviews from customers who have already built their own outdoor screen.

 Save Time & Money: You Could Just Buy the Cheap DIY Kit

 Bear in mind, that’s just the material – Carl also does the whole kit package as well which comes with a stand and frame – it’s a little more expensive, but still very cheap and you can view the latest kit prices on Amazon.